Best Known For

 In all, Cuban has amassed more than $2 million in NBA fines for his controversial comments over the years.
 Yet not a dollar of these fines has done anything to edit what comes out of his mouth.
 "Who lives their lives worried about what someone else thinks?"
 Cuban once told reporters.
 "Before you guys were writing about me in the sports page, people were calling me crazy in the computer industry.
 People were calling me crazy in the systems integration industry.
 People said I was lucky...The more people think I'm crazy and out of my mind, typically, the better I do."

-In 2004, Cuban caught the attention of the Security and Exchange Commission, which charged him with insider trading.
+In 2004, Cuban caught the attention of the Security and Exchange Commission (SEC), which charged him with insider trading in regards to an Internet search engine website.
 Cuban claimed he was innocent, and in July 2009 the case was dismissed.
+However, the case was reinstated the following year.
+It was also during this time that Cuban joined the series Shark Tank as a venture capitalist, allowing for the trial to be put on hold.

 profile name: Mark Cuban profile occupation: